Compensation for National Socialist injustice

 Speaking in the German Bundestag on 27 September 1951, Federal Chancellor Konrad Adenauer accepted Germany’s responsibility to make compensation for the deeds of the past.

-“The Federal Government and the large majority of the German people are aware of the unspeakable grief which, under the Nazi regime, was brought upon the Jews in Germany and in the occupied territories. … In the name of the German people unspeakable crimes were committed which call for moral and material restitution, with regard to individual damage inflicted upon Jews as well as to Jewish property whose original owners are no longer alive. ...
-The Federal Government is prepared to work, together with representatives of Jewry and of the State of Israel which has accepted so many homeless Jewish refugees, for a solution of the material reparation problem which will prepare the way towards a spiritual atonement.”
+“The Federal Government and the large majority of the German people are aware of the unspeakable suffering which, under the Nazi regime, was brought upon the Jews in Germany and in the occupied territories. … In the name of the German people, unspeakable crimes were committed which call for moral and material restitution, with regard to individual damage inflicted upon Jews as well as to Jewish property whose original owners are no longer alive. ...
+The Federal Government is prepared to work, together with representatives of Jewry and of the State of Israel which has accepted so many homeless Jewish refugees, for a solution of the material reparation problem which will prepare the way towards a spiritual atonement of untold suffering.”

 During a visit to Jerusalem in April 2007, Federal Chancellor Angela Merkel reaffirmed that “only by fully accepting its enduring responsibility for this most appalling period and for the cruellest crimes in its history can my country, can Germany, shape the future.
 There is no alternative.”